netchar/Wallpaperify/README.md

 # Wallpaperify

-**Wallpaperify** is powered by [Unsplash.com](https://unsplash.com/)

-Simple unofficial app to browse awesome photos created by the most generous community of photographers.
+Simple app to browse awesome photos created by the most generous community of photographers.

 # Screenshots